-The Barton Community College Biennial Review Task Force convened in Spring 2018 to conduct the 2016-2017 - 2017-2018 Biennial Review.
+The Barton Community College Biennial Review Task Force worked in 2024 to conduct the 2022-2023-2023-2024 Biennial Review.
 The Offices of the Vice President of Student Services and the Vice President of Administration (through the Office of Human Resources) provide primary oversight for prevention education, policy development, and enforcement.